kraba/docker-pvcs/README.md

 ### Acknowledgments

-It's a simple (...and maybe with some bugs) docker container...fell free to send me a mail with your opinions or modification!
+It's a simple (...and maybe with some bugs) docker container...feel free to send me a mail with your opinions or modification!

 ### License